Can 2023 Sky maintain standard set by past stars?

 Shadows loom large over the Sky in 2023.

-One is a 6-4 superstar from Naperville with two league MVPs ane as well as two titles.
+One is a 6-4 superstar from Naperville with two league MVPs and two titles under her belt.

 Another is a 5-8 point guard who might go down as the best the WNBA has ever seen.